khakinen/Mars-Mission/README.md

   * mars-mission/RoverInTheMars.Test> **dotnet test** [ENTER]

+* To change the input command, edit this file :

+  * mars-mission/RoverInTheMars/input.txt

 Remarks:

 * In case of move commands is sent to rovers which requires moving to the same grid square concurrently, they are waiting each other to avoid colliding.